 Starting a JMSContext

 The JMS specification is a bit ambiguous on the "state" of the JMSContext.
-The specification doesn't expect JMS providers to offer a a JMSContext at "started" state by default.
-Instead it expects JMS providers to auto start the JMSContext at the creation of the first consumer.
-However, HornetQ offers a JMSContext at started state irrespective to that (I'm going to discuss this behavior with HornetQ later).
+The specification doesn't expect JMS providers to offer a JMSContext at "started" state by default.
+Instead, it expects JMS providers to auto start the JMSContext at the creation of the first consumer.
+However, HornetQ offers a JMSContext at started state irrespective to that.
 You could invoke JMSContext.getAutoStart() to obtain the status of the context.

 Yes, this is still doable with JMSContext on an application client.
-The JMSContext cannot be accessed concurrently.
-However you could still maintain a single connection and share it among multiple JMS client threads by issuing each with a JMSContext by calling JMSContext.createContext(int sessionMode).
-Each JMSContext.createContext() invocation would not create a new connection but a new JMSContext and each of these JMS contexts would use the same physical connection to communicate with the JMS broker.
+A JMSContext is not recommended to be accessed concurrently to ensure thread safety.
+However you could still maintain a single physical connection and share it among multiple JMS client threads by issuing each JMS client with a JMSContext.
+You need to invoke JMSContext.createContext(int sessionMode) for each JMS client; each JMSContext.createContext() invocation would not create a new physical connection but a new JMSContext.
 When you invoke JMSContext.close() on a JMSContext, it would close just the JMSContext not the physical connection if it's being used by another (active) JMSContext(s).
 Here's an illustration :

 JMSContext jmsContext = resourceFactory.getJMSContext(JMSContext.AUTO_ACKNOWLEDGE);